TheOneRingEWT/dev-labs/README.md

 ## Setup the WSL environment
 1. In the Windows Terminal, start a shell session in Ubuntu
-1. Type in the following commands: `sudo apt update && sudo apt upgrade -y && sudo apt install git -y`
+1. Type in the following commands: `sudo apt update && sudo apt upgrade -y`
+1. Create a **workspaces** directory and change to that directory: `mkdir workspaces && cd workspaces`
 1. Clone the `dev-labs` repo: `git clone https://bitbucket.di2e.net/scm/rain/dev-labs.git`
     - Enter your DI2E username and password when prompted
-1. Change into the **setup** directory: `cd setup`
+1. Change into the **dev-labs/setup** directory: `cd dev-labs/setup`
 1. Run the **setup-wsl.sh** script: `sudo ./setup-wsl.sh`
 1. Enter your Ubuntu password when prompted
 1. Follow the on-screen instructions